(e.g., Knee Tendinitis, Runner's Knee, and Chondromalacia)

 Treatment is based on two principles: reducing the inflammation and improving the alignment or tracking of the patella in the groove of the femur.

 This stands for rest, ice, compression, and elevation.

 Physical Therapy: This may be necessary to help reduce the knee inflammation.
-The physical therapist may use such modalities as: ultrasound, phonophoresis, iontophoresis, friction massage, electrogalvanic stimulation, and soft tissue mobilization to treat scar tissue in the muscle tendons caused by the chronic inflammation.
-The physical therapist may use the McConnel taping technique to improve tracking of the patella in the groove.
+The physical therapist may use such modalities as ultrasound, phonophoresis, iontophoresis, friction massage, electrogalvanic stimulation, and soft tissue mobilization to treat scar tissue in the muscle tendons caused by the chronic inflammation.
+The physical therapist may use the McConnell taping technique to improve tracking of the patella in the groove.

 Medication.
 An oral anti-inflammatory medication may be prescribed or recommended.
 Such medication helps relieve the pain and reduce the inflammation.

 Surgery.
 If all other forms of treatment fail to provide relief, then surgery should be considered.
 The surgeon would look inside the knee joint with an arthroscope to determine the nature and severity of the injury and the most appropriate repair.
 In some cases, repositioning of the patella is required.
 This procedure can be performed as an outpatient surgery, and the results are usually excellent.